When: Make your own wedding rings workshops run on Saturdays from 2:30pm – 6:30pm

 Once you’re both finished, we open the bubbly, and you can have a celebratory drink while I put your totally original hand-crafted wedding rings into their box.

 As featured in…

-How much does the wedding ring workshop cost?
+How much does the make your own wedding ring workshop cost?

-Silver is charged per gram and you can pay cash for this on the day.
-The cost of a silver ring is usually between £5 and £25.
+Silver is charged per gram and the cost of one silver ring is usually between £5 and £25.

 The gold I order in, and I can give you a quote for this after we’ve have our initial consultation.
 If you do want to make a gold wedding ring, here’s a rough idea of what the gold will cost depending of course on your design and your ring size:

-Other optional costs could include engraving (£20 to £30 per ring), hallmarking (£30 per ring), and stone setting (£25 per stone + the cost of the stone).
+Other optional costs could include engraving (£50+ per ring), hallmarking (£30 per ring), and stone setting (£30 per stone + the cost of the stone) *approximate costs.

 How to book

-You can call me or email me to book your wedding ring workshop.
+You can click here to call me or email me to book a make your own wedding rings workshop.
 Then we can discuss everything, agree a date and I’ll send you the details of everything else you need to know, including payment and where to come for your workshop.

 If you want to know more you may find the answer on my FAQs page here.